-Students have the privilege to operate motor vehicles on campus.
-All vehicles must be registered through the security office, and students must park in appropriately designated areas.
-Vehicles that have no parking permit affixed or are parked inappropriately, will be ticketed and fines will be assessed.
+Students and employees have the privilege of using a vehicle on campus.
+All vehicles must be registered through the security office.
+Vehicles that have no parking permit affixed or are parked inappropriately or in non-designated areas, will be ticketed and fines will be assessed.
+Any damaged caused by vehicles to lawns, shrubbery, etc. will be assessed to the operator.
 Vehicles, like other personal property, are the sole responsibility of their owner.
-For the complete Parking Policy, please refer to your Student Handbook or to the college's website.
+For the complete Parking Policy, please refer to the college's portal.
 ATVs and snowmobiles are permitted on campus, but must also be registered.
 Recreational vehicles are not to be operated on any campus roadway, walkway, parking lot or other thoroughfare.
 Use is restricted to open fields and areas away from campus buildings.